keanehauck/keanehauck.github.io/README.txt

 can run local server with the command 'bundle exec jekyll serve' in website directory after installing ruby and running 'gem install jekyll bundler'

+If you do this, make SURE to not try and copy the address from the powershell.
+Ctrl+c will end server.

+editing the background image is in /css/custom.css.
+I overrode the default stylesheet in head.html (the only multi-line <link>).

+math practice script is /includes/math.refresher.html

+JSON is where the problems are stored.
+In assets/math-practice/problem-set.json